-D. Performance Monitoring
+E. Performance Monitoring

-The City will monitor the performance of the Participant against established goals and performance standards as defined in Exhibit C subject to approval and revision by HCD.
+The City will monitor the performance of the Participant against established goals and performance standards as defined in Exhibit D subject to approval and revision by HCD.
 Participant agrees to develop and maintain tracking systems for each goal and performance standard that effectively captures the required information.
 Tracking is to be provided monthly in an electronic format.
-Failure to provide the approved tracking system will be counted as an Event of Default.
-Substandard performance as determined by the City will constitute noncompliance with this Agreement.
-If correction of such substandard performance is not accomplished or initiated by the Participant within thirty (30) days after being notified by the City, Agreement suspension or termination procedures will be initiated, requiring repayment of funds.
+Payments will not be processed without approved tracking system.
+Substandard performance as determined by the City will constitute non-compliance with the agreement.
+If correction of such sub-standard performance is not accomplished or initiated by the Participant with in thirty (30) days after being notified by the City , Agreement suspension or termination procedures will be initiated.

-E. Deliverables and Outcomes
+F. Deliverables and Outcomes

-Participant shall meet the deliverables, outcomes, or both and expend funds obtained pursuant to this Agreement in accordance with the provisions herein.

-Additionally, the City requires a monthly update on the Performance Indicators provided in Exhibit C. The report is due to HCD by the 10th day of each month.
+Participant shall meet the deliverables, outcomes or both and expend funds obtained pursuant to this Agreement in accordance with the provisions herein and the requirements of the NRSA.
+Additionally, the City requires a monthly update on the Performance Indicators provided m Exhibit D. The report is due to HCD by the 10th day of each month

-F. Use of Funds
+G. Use of Funds